i0bax/HTB/README.md

 # HTB

-My REPO with AUTO-PWN's
+My REPO with AUTO-PWN's for HTB Machines

-Written in Python3
+Written mostly in Python3